ospic/docs/content/en/organization.md

 This list all department under organization.
 In navigation drawer > organization > departments. <c-image src="departments.png" alt="Departments"></c-image>
 ### Add new department
 ---
+Click <strong class="button"> new department</strong> button and provide the required information in the popup screen and click save <c-image src="createdepartment.png" alt="Create department"></c-image>
 ### View department
 ---
+From department list select a department an click.
+This will open a new page where you will see more information about this department.
+This also will display a members/staffs assigned to this department.
+You can navigate to staffs profile by clicking the staff card <c-image src="viewdepartment.png" alt="View department"></c-image>
 ### Edit department
 ---